fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

-What is a Section 21 Eviction?
+What is a Section 21 eviction?

 The Section 21 notice needs to be served to the tenant and will give them at least two months to leave the property.
-However, this doesn’t mean that a tenant has to leave at this point, as the landlord will then need to apply for a possession order.

-As mentioned, the first stage is the tenant being served the Section 21 notice.
-From this point, the tenant with have at least two months to leave but the landlord can decide to give the tenant more time.
+From this point, the tenant will have at least two months to leave, but the landlord can give the tenant more time.

 Many tenants will use the Section 21 notice period to find somewhere else to live and move out before the notice period ends.